AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

 You can also open the Playback View window to show more details of the cue list by clicking the Cue List legend area or press \<View/Open\>
-then the **swop button** of the playback.
+then the **Select** button of the playback.
 This shows all the timings, links and tracking status and is very useful when running a [theatre show](theatre-programming.md) on a cue list.